bakshree/bakshree.github.io/_pages/about.md

   - /about.html
 ---

 Hi!
 I am Bakshree Mishra and I am a 1st year PhD Student in the Department of Computer Science at the University of Illinois, Urbana-Champaign.
-My primary area of interest is in computer architecture for next-gen algorithms and computations.
+My primary area of interest is in computer architecture for next-gen algorithms and computations, and I work under the supervision of [Prof. Sarita Adve](https://sadve.cs.illinois.edu).

-Prior to this, I worked as a Machine Learning Engineer as well as IP Logic Design Engineer at Intel, where I worked on analyzing ML algorithms and accelerating them in hardware.
+Prior to this, I worked as a Machine Learning Engineer + IP Logic Design Engineer at Intel, where I worked on analyzing ML algorithms and accelerating them in hardware.
 I have created custom architectures for CNNs as well as traditional ML classifiers, as well as created a Context Aware Voice/NLP agent.
 On the hardware side, I have owned and designed modules going into both FPGA and SOCs.

 I completed my undergrad at College of Engineering and Technology, Bhubaneswar and my Masters from National Institute of Technology, Rourkela, majoring in Computer Science.
 My Masters research on Real-time computer vision-based Pedestrian Detection Systems was conducted under the supervision of [Prof. Bansidhar Majhi](https://www.nitrkl.ac.in/FProfile.aspx?bmajhi).